 This post may contain affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

 You either love Brussels sprouts or you hate them, right?
-But have you actually ever tasted properly prepared Brussels sprouts?
+Have you actually ever tasted properly prepared Brussels sprouts?
 I have to admit, these Roasted Brussels Sprouts and Squash with Dried Cranberries are pretty darn good!
 Of course roasting vegetables always makes them taste better, and anything would taste better than boiled Brussels sprouts!!

 Spread vegetables out on a rimmed baking sheet.
-Drizzle with oil, season with salt, pepper, and chili powder…..
+Drizzle with oil, season with salt, pepper, and chili powder.

 Roast for 20 to 25 minutes, until slightly browned.
 Remove from oven and place on serving platter.
-Sprinkle pomegranate seeds over the top and drizzle with balsamic glaze if desired. ….

 You can use store bought or homemade balsamic glaze to drizzle over the top of your perfectly roasted vegetables.
 I prefer to serve the vegetables plain and let everyone drizzle or drown their own serving. 😉